berkley4/ungoogled-chromium-debian/.github/README.md

 ___Performance improvements___

-- Profile Guided Optimisation (PGO) - smaller, faster binaries
+- Profile Guided Optimisation (PGO) - a smaller and faster chrome binary with cold functions heavily optimised for size
+- V8 pointer compression - memory usage/speed improvement (see [here](https://v8.dev/blog/pointer-compression))
 - Upstream optimisation - levels vary per target (versus debian's -O2 everywhere default)
-- V8 pointer compression - memory usage/speed improvement (see [here](https://v8.dev/blog/pointer-compression))
+- Built with -march=[x86-64-v2](https://en.wikipedia.org/wiki/X86-64#Microarchitecture_levels) (versus the default x86-64) and -mavx to enable AVX instructions
 - Built with -fno-plt - speed improvement
+- Build with -ftrivial-auto-var-init set to zero instead of pattern - speed improvement
+- Built with higher function import limits to further optimise hot functions

 ___Security/Privacy improvements___

 - Bad Cast Checking in addition to regular Control Flow Integrity (see [here](https://clang.llvm.org/docs/ControlFlowIntegrity.html#bad-cast-checking) for details)
-- Extra Bromite and Vanadium patches, which include the following clang options :-
+- Extra Bromite and Vanadium patches, the later of which includes the following clang options :-
+    - -fstack-protector-strong - as opposed to chromium's default of -fstack-protector
+    - -ftrivial-auto-var-init=zero - improves security (see [here](https://lists.llvm.org/pipermail/cfe-dev/2020-April/065221.html))
     - -fwrapv - disables unsafe optimisations (see [here](https://gitlab.e.foundation/e/apps/browser/-/blob/master/build/patches/Enable-fwrapv-in-Clang-for-non-UBSan-builds.patch))
-    - -ftrivial-auto-var-init=zero - improves security (see [here](https://lists.llvm.org/pipermail/cfe-dev/2020-April/065221.html))
 - An example policy file is included in the repo (can be edited and enabled at build time)
 - Some security/privacy themed flag files are installed to /etc/chromium.d (strict isolation is enabled by default)

 ___Other features/changes___

-- Enabled pipewire - for wayland
+- Enabled pipewire
 - Vulkan support - opt-in via runtime switches (see further below)
-- Shell script launcher - perhaps slightly more secure
 - Bundled libpng - avoids an upstream debian bug (see [here](https://github.com/ungoogled-software/ungoogled-chromium-debian/issues/169))
 - Upstream debian patches - a few hard to maintain and otherwise dubious patches have been dropped
 - Separate deb packages for chromium's components (eg chromedriver, sandbox, languages)
 - Dropped ungoogled-chromium-common - its contents split between a new libraries package and the main one
 - New ungoogled-chromium-libraries package for libEGL.so, libGLESv2.so, etc (likely not needed by everyone)
-- Chromecase - optional build support
+- Chromecast - optional build support (untested and experimental)
 - Google translate - optional build support